api-platform/docs/core/filters.md

 For the sake of consistency, we're using the annotation in the below documentation.

+For MongoDB ODM, all the filters are in the namespace `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter`.
+The filter services all begin with `api_platform.doctrine_mongodb.odm`.

 ### Search Filter

-If Doctrine ORM support is enabled, adding filters is as easy as registering a filter service in the `api/config/services.yaml` file and adding an attribute to your resource configuration.
+If Doctrine ORM or MongoDB ODM support is enabled, adding filters is as easy as registering a filter service in the `api/config/services.yaml` file and adding an attribute to your resource configuration.

 The search filter supports `exact`, `partial`, `start`, `end`, and `word_start` matching strategies: